intel/optimized-cloud-recipes/README.md

 Intel® Optimized Cloud Recipes (OCRs) are:

-1. A combination of documentation(markdown) and scripted automation developed to enable/optimize technologies on Intel® Architecture (IA)
+1. A combination of documentation(markdown) and scripted automation
+2. Developed to enable/optimize technologies on Intel® Architecture (IA)
-2. Currently focused on enabling Infrastructure-as-a-Service(IaaS) Virtual Machines(VMs) on public cloud providers (today, no hardware configuration is supported)
+3. Currently focused on enabling Infrastructure-as-a-Service(IaaS) Virtual Machines(VMs) on public cloud providers (today, no hardware configuration is supported)
-3. Written in Ansible or PowerShell, meant to automate operating system and above configuration
+4. Written in Ansible or PowerShell, meant to automate operating system and above configuration
-4. Ready to be Integrated into Intel® Cloud Optimization Modules for HashiCorp Terraform using Cloud Cloud-Init integration ([GCP Module example](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-with-aikit))
+5. Ready to be Integrated into Intel® Cloud Optimization Modules for HashiCorp Terraform using Cloud Cloud-Init integration ([GCP Module example](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-with-aikit))
-5. Or used directly on their own(see usage on each recipe)
+6. Or used directly on their own(see usage on each recipe)

+**Note: OCRs focus on enablement of Intel Technologies and many times they will include a small but they are not meant to be a benchmarking tool.**

+**Intel is working on a separate benchmarking repository called [Workload Services Framework](https://github.com/intel/workload-services-framework) that will consume these recipes and provide benchmarking capabilities.**

 ## Value